aeternity/protocol/epoch/api/channels_api_usage.md

 ```

 #### Finish deposit
-After both the parties had signed the deposit transaction, the transaction is posted on-chain and
+After both parties had signed the deposit transaction, the transaction is posted on-chain and
 both parties receive it:
 ```
 {'action': 'on_chain_tx',